georgique/world-geojson/README.md

 ![Quality example](http://httphobo.com/pictures/map.png)

 ## Additional areas (release 2.0 is on it's way)
-Some additional splitting into areas is also in plans.
-For example having Italian splitted into mainland, Sardinia and Sicily.
+Besides bigger countries which are to be splitted into states, some smaller are also worth to be splitted into geographical areas.
 Countries to be splitted into areas are:
 * Denmark: Mainland/Greenland/Faroe Islands
 * Ecuador: Mainland/Galapagos Islands
 * France: Mainland/Corsica/French Guiana/Guadeloupe/Martinique/Mayotte/Reunion/Clipperton Island/French Polynesia/French Southern and Antarctic Islands/New Caledonia/Saint Barthelemy/Saint Martin/Saint Pierre and Miquelon/Wallis and Futuna